-An Open Access Policy is a rights-retention instrument, ensuring that members of the University Community may choose to post works of scholarship and to make them accessible to the world without charge.
-The Open Access Policy is a mechanism for faculty to grant a non-exclusive license (or permission) to Emory to post articles in an Open Access institutional repository to increase visibility of and access to faculty research.
+An open access policy is a rights-retention instrument, ensuring that members of the University Community may choose to post works of scholarship and to make them accessible to the world without charge.
+The Emory Open Access Policy is a mechanism for faculty to grant a non-exclusive license (or permission) to Emory to post articles in an open access institutional repository to increase visibility of and access to faculty research.
 The basis for this permission is that you are the copyright owner of articles you write, as a function of US Copyright Law, until you sign away to a publisher some or all of the rights you are granted.
 Submitting a scholarly article to the institutional repository is voluntary.

 Faculties at Harvard University, as well as at Duke, Stanford, MIT, Boston University and others have adopted similar policies.
 The policy for Emory draws from these policies, but is based on feedback from Emory faculty and is unique to Emory.